 In December 1979, the WNCC-North campus became Truckee Meadows Community College, and the library became its own entity.
 When she retired in 1988, Sturm was honored for her years of service and dedication by having the library at TMCC named for her.

 The library has moved several times since 1971, but now has a dedicated building on campus.
-The facility has approximately 33,000 square feet, a seating capacity of 225, and a spectacular view of the Truckee Meadows area.
+The facility boasts approximately 33,000 square feet and a spectacular view of the Truckee Meadows area.
 It opened on January 22, 1996.

 During the 2016 fall semester, the library began a new chapter in its rich history.
 In order to better meet the needs of students, the library opened its doors to both writing and math tutoring to establish a new 'Learning Commons' concept.
-With more exciting changes on the horizon in 2017 and beyond, the Elizabeth Sturm Library staff is more dedicated than ever to meet the needs of our students and provide them with the resources needed to achieve their goals.
+With more exciting changes on the horizon, the TMCC Library staff are more dedicated than ever to meet the needs of our students and provide them with the resources needed to achieve their goals.